NASA-IMPACT/veda-data/README.md

 ### `<stage>/discovery-items/`

-The `ingestion-data/discovery-items/` directory holds json files representing the inputs for initiating the discovery, ingest and publication workflows.
+The `ingestion-data/discovery-items/` directory holds JSON files representing the inputs for initiating the discovery, ingest and publication workflows.
 Can either be a single input event or a list of input events.

 Should follow the following format: